ardubev16/renso.nvim/README.md

 My awesome Neovim configuration

+## Installation

+To install this config just copy these files to `~/.config/nvim/` or create a symlink to this repo in the same directory.

 ## Keybindings

 You can find out about other keybindings by starting one (most likely with `<space>`).
 The main commands and categories are the following: